-The best way to understand what it means to possess or give up one potestas is in psychological terms.
+Perhaps the best way to understand what it means to possess or give up one potestas is in psychological terms.
 Curley suggests this when he looks to Hobbes’ claim in Behemoth that the “the power of the mighty hath no foundation but in the opinion and belief of the people” (EW VI, 184, 237—cited in Curley 1996, 326) as a way of understanding Spinoza’s conception of sovereign formation.
 One could also cite Hobbes’ famous claim in Leviathan that “reputation of power is power” (Ch.
 10) as an expression of the same point.
 These passages can be understood as supporting the view that power is not transferred by way of a speech act, but rather by standing in the psychological thrall of the sovereign.
 Sovereignty is the product of psychological deference rather than the formal transference of rights or titles.
-We may call this the psychological interpretation of the social contract.

 One might wonder why Spinoza, having published the TTP in 1670, spent the last years of his life (until his death in 1677) working on a second political treatise that covers some of the same ground as the first.
 It is tempting to suppose that he must have come to reject many of his earlier views.
 However, with the possible exception of his view of the social contract (see 4.1), there is little evidence that Spinoza came to reject any of the central claims of his earlier treatise.
-Rather, the TPis distinguished from the earlier treatise chiefly by its aims and rhetorical style.
+Rather, the TP is distinguished from the earlier treatise chiefly by its aims and rhetorical style.
 Whereas the TTP was an occasional piece, written for an audience of liberal Christian theologians to address the problems posed by officious Calvinist theocrats, the TP is concerned with the general organization of the state and was written for philosophers.
-In the later treatise, Spinoza abandons what has been described as the “theological idiom of popular persuasion” (Feuer 1987, 151) in favor of the dispassionate style of a political scientist (Feuer 1987, 151; cf. Balibar 1998, 50).
+In the later treatise, Spinoza abandons what has been described as the “theological idiom of popular persuasion” in favor of the dispassionate style of a political scientist (Feuer 1987, 151; cf. Balibar 1998, 50).

-The TP is a fitting sequel to the Ethics (Blom 1993, 315).
-Whereas the Ethics reveals the path to individual freedom, the TP reveals the extent to which individual freedom is aided by civil institutions.
-Despite his Stoic bent and somewhat withdrawn lifestyle, we should not be surprised to find Spinoza’s philosophy taking a civic turn near the end of his life.
+The TP is a fitting sequel to the Ethics (Matheron 1969).
+Whereas the Ethics reveals the path to individual freedom, the TP reveals the extent to which individual freedom depends on civil institutions (Steinberg 2018a).
+We should not be surprised to find Spinoza’s philosophy taking a civic turn near the end of his life.
 From his earliest writings, he claims that he is concerned not just to perfect his own nature but also “to form a society of the kind that is desirable, so that as many as possible may attain [a flourishing life] as easily and surely as possible” (TdIE, §14).
-The TP may be seen as Spinoza’s attempt to articulate the conditions for the possibility of such a society.
+The TP may be seen as Spinoza’s attempt to articulate some of the conditions for the possibility of such a society.